-Graduate certificates are usually focused on a particular industry or job title and, as such, there are dozens of options available to those who are interested in earning a certificate.
+Graduate certificates generally focus on a particular industry or job title and, as such, there are dozens of options available to those who are interested in earning one.

-Northeastern, for example, offers approximately 50 different graduate certificate programs with focuses as varied as data analytics, global and international relations, engineering leadership, and technological entrepreneurship.
+Northeastern, for example, offers approximately 50 different graduate certificate programs with focused on diverse disciplines such as data analytics, international relations, engineering leadership, and technological entrepreneurship.

 Explore our 150+ Certificate Programs

 Discover the difference an advanced certificate could have on your career.